Skip to main content

 security_fetch_package_vulnerabilities

-Fetch known CVEs for open source package versions.
-Supports single or batch queries (up to 50 packages) to identify vulnerabilities with CVSS scores and fixed versions.
+Retrieve known CVEs for open source packages by name, version, and ecosystem.
+Supports single or batch queries (up to 50) with severity, CVSS score, and fixed version details.

 Instructions